He Ran All the Way: Reception

-When the film was released, New York Times film critic Bosley Crowther praised Garfield's work, writing:John Garfield's stark performance of the fugitive who desperately contrives to save himself briefly from capture is full of startling glints from start to end.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote:John Garfield's stark performance of the fugitive who desperately contrives to save himself briefly from capture is full of startling glints from start to end.
 He makes a most odd and troubled creature, unused to the normal flow of life, unable to perceive the moral standards of decent people or the tentative advance of a good girl's love.
-And in Mr. Garfield's performance, vis-a-vis the rest of the cast, is conveyed a small measure of the irony and the pity that was in the book.
+And in Mr. Garfield's performance, vis-a-vis the rest of the cast, is conveyed a small measure of the irony and the pity that was in the book. ...
+But, unfortunately, the basic assumption that the fugitive could so terrorize a home that its members would keep silent about his presence, even when away from it and him, appears far-fetched in the telling. ...
+[I]t hardly seems reasonable that one of them would not tell the police or someone of the killer's whereabouts when allowed to go free.
+The device of having one hostage always remain at home is not sufficiently strong to render plausible the mute submission of members of the family when out on the street.
+And likewise the morbific suggestion that the daughter of the family falls fitfully in love with this strange vagrant whom she innocently brings into the household is hard to take on the basis of what is shown. ...
+All in all, there is shock and grim excitement in this studiously horrifying film, but it soon assumes the look of sheer theatrics when it lays its assumptions on the line.

-Variety called the film "a taut gangster pic," adding, "Good production values keep a routine yarn fresh and appealing.
+Variety called the film "a taut gangster pic" and wrote: "Good production values keep a routine yarn fresh and appealing.
 Film is scripted, played and directed all the way with little waste motion, so that the suspense is steady and interest constantly sustained."
-Reviewer "Bron." commended both Garfield's and Winters's performances, as well as an "unusually good" supporting cast, and, among other personnel, singled out composer Franz Waxman ("Pull of pic is further hyped by a strong music score...") and director of photography James Wong Howe, for "some markedly effective camera shots...."

-More recently, film critic Dennis Schwartz has also written positively of Garfield's performance:He Ran All the Way was the last film made by the brilliant John Garfield ...
-Garfield gives a terrific chilling performance as someone who is less like a cold-blooded killer than someone who has been rejected all his life by family and the outside world, and like a wounded animal goes on the run as a desperate man in search of someone to trust in this cold world.